carlo4002/revolut_interview/README.md

 Public subnets contain:
 - A NAT Gateway
-- Application services that, connect to the database and are exposed to the internet
+- Application services that connect to the database and are exposed to the internet

 # High Availability Strategy
 PostgreSQL instances are distributed across both regions.